Share this record

 Introducing a bedtime routine is important as your child will learn when bedtime is approaching.
 Choose a routine which suits both you and your child for example:

 6.30… bath time

 6.50… story in bed

 7.00… tuck-in and goodnight kiss

-Try to anticipate all your child’s usual (and reasonable) requests and make them part of your bedtime routine, for example having their favourite toy or comforter before settling into bed, having a night light by the bed etc.
+Try to anticipate all your child’s usual (and reasonable) requests and make them part of your bedtime routine.

 Choose relaxing activities to calm children down (not TV or iPad) such as singing soft lullabies, reading a book or telling a story.
 Stick to the routine every night and be firm so that your child realises that you mean what you say.
 Young children really need the consistency that this offers.

 When it is time for your child to start the bedtime routine you may need to calmly but firmly take them to the bathroom or bedroom whether they want to start getting ready for bed or not.

 Be realistic.
 No child will run happily to bed every night, so be prepared for a few struggles.

 If your child is going to bed late and you want them to go to bed earlier, it is best to bring forward the time gradually.
 Every few days start your child’s bedtime routine 15 minutes earlier until you gradually reach your target bedtime